 Councillors are required to be open and transparent by notifying the council of their personal interests, this is known as disclosable pecuniary interests (DPIs) and other specified non-pecuniary interests.

 The Register of Interests is open to public inspection in the council's offices at Gun Wharf, Chatham.
-View the register of interests form for each councillor online
+You can view each councillor's register of interests by finding your councillor online.

 Councillors must also notify the council of any gifts or hospitality they receive that are worth more than £100.
 This is also recorded in the register.